Skip to main content

 An official website of the United States government

-Dr. Asif Rizwan is a Program Director in the Diagnostic Biomarkers and Technology Branch (DBTB) of DCTD, where he leads efforts to develop biomarkers, innovative technologies and devices.
-These advancements aim to provide better research tools and assist clinical decision-making.
+Dr. Asif Rizwan is a Program Director in the Diagnostic Biomarkers and Technology Branch (DBTB) of DCTD.
+He leads efforts to develop biomarkers, innovative technologies and devices.
+These advancements may provide better research tools and assist clinical decision-making.
 His work integrates machine learning with cancer biology to advance diagnostics, prognostics, and prediction, transforming research into actionable tools to improve patient outcomes.

-Dr. Rizwan joined NCI in February 2024, following his role as a Program Director at NHLBI, where he managed research grants in genomics, proteomics, and metabolomics.
+Dr. Rizwan joined NCI in February 2024, following his role as a Program Director of the National Heart, Lung, and Blood Institute (NHLBI).
+In this role, he managed research grants in genomics, proteomics, and metabolomics.
 He contributed to initiatives such as TOPMed, BioData Catalyst, and trans-NIH RADx and HEAL, promoting AI/ML applications and cloud-based ecosystems.
-At NHLBI, he co-led NIEHS-NHLBI collaborations on projects linking health, environmental, and exposure data to address climate change’s health impacts.
+He co-led NIEHS-NHLBI collaborations on projects linking health, environmental, and exposure data to address climate change’s health impacts.

-Before joining NIH, Dr. Rizwan served as a Senior Scientific Officer at the DoD’s Congressionally Directed Medical Research Programs, overseeing a cancer research portfolio focused on biomedical engineering and data science.
+Before joining NIH, Dr. Rizwan served as a Senior Scientific Officer at the Department of Defense (DoD)’s Congressionally Directed Medical Research Programs, overseeing a cancer research portfolio focused on biomedical engineering and data science.
 As a Research Fellow at Johns Hopkins Medicine, he conducted studies on cancer imaging, metastasis, and metabolism.

 Selected Publications